hotosm/docs/docs/projects/future-plans.md

   Each of these tools needs continuous improvement.
 User roadmaps are available on the respective github pages

-##  Cost-efficient and optimized architecture

-- Every HOT tool should be hosted in a Kubernetes cluster.
-- This means every tool needs to be containerized and follow a [12factor](https://12factor.net) app development approach.
-- Tools should be deployed using a GitOps approach, via ArgoCD.
-  This means the container repositories for each tool are scanned, and when a new version is uploaded, it is automatically deployed.
-- Load is shared amongst tools on cluster nodes, reducing overall costs of running multiple separate servers.
-- Autoscaling capabilities when high load is detected for a tool, automatically spawning new containers as needed.

 ## Growing Our Software Dev Community

 - We want to continue to foster the growth of a software development